-Joshua Jenkins - "A Naked Man Sitting In A Chair"
+Joshua Jenkins - "Nude Sitting in a Chair"

 12" x 9" original drawings on reclaimed wood panels by Joshua Jenkins.